Chriscodinglife/Solidity-Messenger-Contract/readme.md

-# Solidity Messages Contract
+# Solidity Ethereum Messages Smart Contract

 ![image1](images/ethereum.png)
 ![image2](images/smartcontract.jpg)

 ## Introduction

-This is a Smart Contract created with the Solidity Programming Language and tested on an Ethereum Test Network.
+This is a Smart Contract created with the Solidity Programming Language and tested on the Rinkeby Ethereum Test Network.

 ## Goals for Learning from this Project:
 The goals of this smart contract is to learn how to do the following: